animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="content">Only <code>TransactionPhase.AFTER_COMMIT</code> and
 <code>TransactionPhase.AFTER_ROLLBACK</code> are supported.
 <code>TransactionPhase.BEFORE_COMMIT</code> is not supported because 1)
-SDG adapts Apache Geode’s <code>TransactionListener</code> and
+SDG adapts Apache Geode's <code>TransactionListener</code> and
 <code>TransactionWriter</code> interfaces to implement auto transaction
-event publishing, and 2) when Apache Geode’s
+event publishing, and 2) when Apache Geode's
 <code>TransactionWriter.beforeCommit(:TransactionEvent)</code> is
 called, it is already after the
 <code>AbstractPlatformTransactionManager.triggerBeforeCommit(:TransactionStatus)</code>